Religion calendar | Arkansas Democrat Gazette

 St. John Missionary Baptist Church, 1920 E. Sixth St., worships at 10 a.m.
 Sundays.
 (501) 374-8833.

-St. Luke’s Episcopal Church, 4106 John F. Kennedy Blvd., North Little Rock, worships at 8 and 10 a.m.
-Sundays. stlukeepiscopal.org.
+St. Luke's Episcopal Church, 4106 John F. Kennedy Blvd., North Little Rock, meets at 8 and 10 a.m.

-St. Michael’s Episcopal Church, 12415 Cantrell Road, worships at 10 a.m.
 Sundays.
-Livestreamed at stmichaels-church.com.
+The Natural State Brass Band performs Christmas music as part of the Festival of the Senses at 7 p.m.
+Friday. stlukeepiscopal.org.

+St. Michael's Episcopal Church, 12415 Cantrell Road, worships at 10 a.m.
+Sundays, viewable at stmichaels-church.com.

 St. Nicholas' Episcopal Church, 2001 Club Manor, Ste.
 N, Maumelle, meets at 9 a.m. and 6 p.m.
 Sundays.
 (501) 420-4840.